 Per-Åke's final words answer the question of whether he would recommend Plantvision as an employer.

-" I would gladly recommend Plantvision to anyone who is looking for a job and who fits our profiles.
+" I would happily recommend Plantvision to anyone looking for a job who fits our profiles.
 It's a great team to work with here.
-For both new and old customers, I can also promise that there is something with us for most people."
+For both new and old customers, I can also promise that there is something here for most people."

 We thank Per-Åke for the chat and wish him all the best in his future assignments and, not least, as a lamb farmer on beautiful Gotland.